feathersjs/feathers/docs/guides/basics/schemas.md

 <LanguageBlock global-id="ts">

-First we need to update the `src/services/users/users.schema.ts` file with the schema property for the avatar and a resolver property that sets a default avatar using Gravatar based on the email address:
+First we need to update the `src/services/users/users.schema.ts` file with the schema property for the avatar and a resolver property that sets a default avatar using the [Gravatar](https://en.gravatar.com/) based on the email address:

 </LanguageBlock>
 <LanguageBlock global-id="js">

-First we need to update the `src/services/users/users.schema.js` file with the schema property for the avatar and a resolver property that sets a default avatar using Gravatar based on the email address:
+First we need to update the `src/services/users/users.schema.js` file with the schema property for the avatar and a resolver property that sets a default avatar using the [Gravatar](https://en.gravatar.com/) based on the email address:

 </LanguageBlock>